 - Hands-free: audio stories play on their own based on your location.
 Easy to use!

 Discover the rugged allure of a unique landscape: Death Valley.
-Renowned for its extreme temperatures, this valley also offers breathtaking views, from vast salt flats to vibrant badlands and towering mountain ranges.
+Renowned for its extreme temperatures, this valley also offers breathtaking views, from expansive salt flats to vibrant badlands and towering mountain ranges.
 This self-guided driving tour highlights the park’s top attractions and delves into its fascinating history.
-Walk in the footsteps of…
+Trace the paths of Gold…

 Discover the rugged allure of a unique landscape: Death Valley.
-Renowned for its extreme temperatures, this valley also offers breathtaking views, from vast salt flats to vibrant badlands and towering mountain ranges.
+Renowned for its extreme temperatures, this valley also offers breathtaking views, from expansive salt flats to vibrant badlands and towering mountain ranges.
 This self-guided driving tour highlights the park’s top attractions and delves into its fascinating history.
-Walk in the footsteps of Gold Rush miners and listen to their tales as you explore this extraordinary, unforgettable valley.
+Trace the paths of Gold Rush miners and listen to their tales as you explore this extraordinary, memorable valley.

-It’s recommended to purchase one tour per vehicle so everyone can enjoy it simultaneously!
+It’s recommended to purchase one tour per vehicle so everyone can listen simultaneously!

 - How to start touring: Open Action’s separate audio tour guide app once onsite. • If there is just one tour, launch it. • If multiple tour versions exist, launch the one with your planned starting point and direction.